-Inspection of custodial facilities.
-This is a regular activity of the 17 PROs and HSS to ensure that persons under custody are treated in a humane and dignified manner and to uphold their individual rights pursuant to human rights standards and existing laws.
+- Inspection of Custodial Facilities.
+This is a regular activity of the 18 PROs and HSS to ensure that persons under custody are treated in a humane and dignified manner and to uphold their individual rights pursuant to human rights standards and existing laws.
 The inspection is also being conducted to monitor observance of established procedures and guidelines in detention management and to improve the living conditions of detainees.

-- LGBT (Gay) person under custody occupying the male cell;
+- LGBT (Gay) under custody inside male cell

 - Numerous arrests due to implementation of Lambat Sibat (buy-bust operations, saturation drive, checkpoint, etc);